How is Unified Pilates different from a regular Pilates class?

 Do I require any specialised equipment or props prior to joining the classes?

 No, initially we will work with what you already have in your home.
 You will require towels, a sufficiently padded exercise mat for comfort and other items as instructed.
 As you progress through the levels, you may benefit from several props, such as exercise bands, a Swiss ball, Yoga blocks, light weights, a Gurdi ball and if you already own one or more Pilates props we may utilise these in class.
 These props are sufficient while we are trying to keep you safe and navigate through this current Covid-19 environment and while our classes are required to be delivered virtually.
 Comprehensive Pilates programming often utilises specific Pilates equipment that uniquely supports and/or challenges the body.
 This equipment consists of: The Reformer, the Cadillac/Tower, the Spine Corrector, the Pilates Chair amongst others.

 I have never consistently followed an exercise programme or haven't worked out in years, is Unified Pilates right for me?

 Absolutely, yes.
 Pilates is suitable and can be equally challenging for the super fit sports person or aspiring super fit person.
 There is so much to learn about your own body and because you move at a pace that feels comfortable for you, you will be amazed at how incredible you will feel after each session.
-Pilates has the ability to provide exactly what you need, a slow and controlled workout or perhaps some movement that require a bit more energy and let you feel the potential of each and every muscle in your body.
+Pilates has the ability to provide exactly what you need, a slow and controlled workout or perhaps some movement that requires a bit more energy and lets you feel the potential of each and every muscle in your body.
 Pilates has you covered!